 The projects include fabric flowers, baby gear, aprons, sewing gear, and even pajama pants.
 Each project will detail the materials and the best serger settings to create the seam or edge.

-I’m not a huge fan of project-based learning and I prefer a healthy mix of information and projects.
-However, if you like to learn only by doing, this is a great book for that!
+I’m not a huge fan of project-based learning, and I prefer a healthy mix of information and projects.
+However, if you like to learn only by doing, this is a great book!

-If you are looking to skim the surface of serging and want minimal details to confuse you with information overload, this is a good book.
+This is a good book if you are looking to skim the surface of serging and want minimal details to confuse you with information overload.
 You could read it as a starting point and then purchase one of the more advanced serger books after you’ve learned serging basics.

 At the end of each page of solutions, there’s a small blank area titled “My Solutions.”
 Here, you write what you did to fix the problem.